biofold/PhD-SNPg/README.md

 HOW TO RUN

       PhD-SNPg can take in input a single variation or a file containing multiple single nucleotide variants.
+      For web installation append --web at the of all commands.

       - For single variants use the option -c: python predict_variants.py chr7,158715219,A,G -g hg19 -c